 My DIY wood slat wall is the perfect modern accent wall.
 It looks SO professional, but is such an easy beginner project!
 There aren’t many fancy cuts.
 Plus it’s a great budget project!
 You can complete this for $150-$200.
 Read below for for the 7 steps on how create this!

 My friend Leena reached out to ask if I would help her and husband create an accent wall in their living room – and of course I said yes!
 She had moved into a builder grade home with her husband, 5 years ago.
 It’s still a blank slate.
 But they have a vision for this space and it’s time to make it a modern, dark living room.
+We created a really fun vision board.
+We started off by tackling the vertical DIY wood slat wall.

 Table of contents